MrOnlineCoder/GleedSDL/README.md

 ## Usage

-See [basic.cpp](examples/basic.cpp) for a simple example playing Big Buck Bunny short trailer using more low-level `SDL_Movie` object.
+See [basic.cpp](examples/basic.cpp) for a simple example playing Big Buck Bunny short trailer using more low-level `GleedMovie` object.

-See another [player.cpp](examples/player.cpp) with more high-level `SDL_MoviePlayer` object, which handles all the timing and synchronization for you and is the **recommended way** to use the library, unless you have specific needs.
+See another [player.cpp](examples/player.cpp) with more high-level `GleedMoviePlayer` object, which handles all the timing and synchronization for you and is the **recommended way** to use the library, unless you have specific needs.
 It allows also selecting a movie out of different codec variants.

 The API is documented in the header file itself: [SDL_movie.h](include/SDL_movie.h).

-The general workflow for `SDL_Movie` is the following:
+The general workflow for `GleedMovie` is the following:

-1. Open a .webm file with `SDLMovie_Open(path)` or `SDLMovie_OpenIO(io_stream)`, obtaining a `SDLMovie*` handle.
+1. Open a .webm file with `GleedOpen(path)` or `GleedOpenIO(io_stream)`, obtaining a `GleedMovie*` handle.
-2. Optionally, select an audio or video track with `SDLMovie_SelectTrack`.
+2. Optionally, select an audio or video track with `GleedSelectTrack`.
 If not called, the first video and audio tracks are selected by default.
-3. In the application loop, call `SDLMovie_DecodeVideoFrame` to decode video frame, and `SDLMovie_DecodeAudioFrame` to decode audio frame.
+3. In the application loop, call `GleedDecodeVideoFrame` to decode video frame, and `GleedDecodeAudioFrame` to decode audio frame.
-4. On success, do useful rendering with video pixels (`SDLMovie_GetVideoFrameSurface`) and audio samples (`SDLMovie_GetAudioSamples`)
+4. On success, do useful rendering with video pixels (`GleedGetVideoFrameSurface`) and audio samples (`GleedGetAudioSamples`)
-5. Call `SDLMovie_NextVideoFrame` and `SDLMovie_NextAudioFrame` to advance to the next frame.
-Use `SDLMovie_HasNextVideoFrame` and `SDLMovie_HasNextAudioFrame` to check if there are more frames to decode.
+5. Call `GleedNextVideoFrame` and `GleedNextAudioFrame` to advance to the next frame.
+Use `GleedHasNextVideoFrame` and `GleedHasNextAudioFrame` to check if there are more frames to decode.
-6. When done, call `SDLMovie_FreeMovie` to free resources.
+6. When done, call `GleedFreeMovie` to free resources.

 **However**, the main problem with that workflow is that it all timing and synchronization is left to the user.
 Doing the process above at a frame rate higher than the movie's original will cause inconsistent playback speed and audio desync.

-Therefore, it's advised to use `SDL_MoviePlayer`.
+Therefore, it's advised to use `GleedMoviePlayer`.
 Aside from handling timing for you, it also supports:

 - Directly feeding audio output to your SDL_AudioDevice.
 - Pausing
 - Disabling audio or video playback, if needed
 - Automatic frame rate adjustment
-- Automatic calculation of time delta (pass `SDL_MOVIE_PLAYER_TIME_DELTA_AUTO` as second argument to `SDLMovie_UpdatePlayer`)
+- Automatic calculation of time delta (pass `GLEED_PLAYER_TIME_DELTA_AUTO` as second argument to `GleedUpdatePlayer`)
 - _Probably will support seeking in future_

 Very quick example with the player (no error checking):